 N Seoul Tower Lovelocks and Our Love Bubble

 Our bodies have heated up and can endure winter weather again.
-I’m familiar with the place, so I lead him in the viewing deck just below the foot of the tower where I also locked our first N Seoul Tower lovelocks in 2015.
-He is amazed by the view of the city above, and so am I for it is also my first time seeing it at night.
+I’m familiar with the place, so I lead him in the viewing deck just below the foot of the tower, where I also locked our first N Seoul Tower lovelocks in 2015.
+He is amazed by the view of the city above, and so am I, for it is also my first time seeing it at night.
 We’re like cats staring at our prey mouse for good 2 minutes.

 I bring out the big and sturdy padlock that we bought back home to leave behind.
 Paul wants to lock it directly on the metal fence than putting it on someone’s lovelock, so we search for a spot that is not overcrowded.
-We pull some of the other locks and put them back into a different spot.
-Seriously, these pretty heart locks are pretty to look at, but they’re so easy to open given that it cost 500 PHP.
+We pull some of the other locks and put them back into a different place.
+Seriously, these lovely heart locks are pretty to look at, but they’re so easy to open, given that it cost 500 PHP.
 I’m video recording our little crime for keepsake while he struggles to lock ours directly in the fence.
 He does it a few minutes after.

 We throw the keys in the trees below and look at the city again.
-In case you don’t know, we never travelled alone together.
+In case you don’t know, we never traveled alone together.
 Our travels are usually with friends and family because of my conservative family; that’s why this mini-date is quite an experience for us.
 I’ve always read how people in love are usually in their own love bubble in public.
-I’m quite sure we are currently in one that I forgot that I’m into the verge of crying an hour ago and that my hands are starting to freeze again.
+I’m quite sure we are currently in one that I forgot that I’m on the verge of crying an hour ago and that my hands are starting to freeze again.

 “Can we not go home?” he disturbs my thoughts.